 We have three commercial medicines approved in major markets around the world, SPINRAZA, TEGSEDI and WAYLIVRA.
-We have two medicines in Phase 3 studies, IONIS-HTT ${Rx}$, for Huntington's disease, and tofersen, for SOD1-ALS.
-We also have the potential for two more medicines to begin Phase 3 studies this year and the potential for a total of 10 medicines in Phase 3 studies by the end of 2020.
+We have two medicines in Phase 3 studies, IONIS-HTT ${Rx}$, for Huntington's disease, and tofersen for SOD1-ALS.
+We also have the potential for two more medicines to begin Phase 3 studies this year and additional medicines to begin Phase 3 studies by the end of 2020.
 These medicines, along with the more than 30 additional medicines in our pipeline, represent multiple potential drivers of value for years to come.
 We believe our efficient drug discovery platform, coupled with our innovation-centric business model, provides us with the flexibility to determine the optimal development and commercialization strategy to maximize the commercial opportunity for each of our medicines and ensure that we continue to produce transformative medicines for patients who need them.
 We believe we are positioned to drive substantial value for patients and shareholders.

-As of March 2019, SPINRAZA was approved in over 40 countries around the world, and our partner Biogen, who is responsible for global SPINRAZA commercial activities, reported that more than 7,500 patients are now on SPINRAZA therapy.
-In addition, Biogen plans to continue to pursue regulatory filings in additional countries.
-SPINRAZA is the first and only approved medicine for the treatment of SMA.
-SPINRAZA is the established standard-of-care for all people with this progressive, debilitating and often fatal genetic disease.
+As of June 2019, SPINRAZA was approved in over 40 countries around the world, and our partner Biogen, who is responsible for global SPINRAZA commercial activities, reported that more than 8,400 patients were on SPINRAZA therapy.
+SPINRAZA was the first approved medicine for the treatment of SMA.
+SPINRAZA is the established foundation-of-care for patients of all ages and all SMA types with this progressive, debilitating and often fatal genetic disease.
 In November 2018, SPINRAZA was recognized with the 2018 International Prix Galien award as Best Biotechnology Product.
 This prestigious honor marks the seventh Prix Galien award for SPINRAZA.
-To date, we have earned more than \$410 million in commercial revenues from royalties on sales of SPINRAZA.
+Through June 30, 2019, we have earned more than \$480 million in commercial revenues from royalties on sales of SPINRAZA.

 TEGSEDI, a once weekly, self-administered subcutaneous medicine, was approved in 2018 in the U.S., EU and Canada for the treatment of polyneuropathy caused by hATTR in adult patients. hATTR is a debilitating, progressive, and fatal disease.
 Akcea, our majority-owned affiliate focused on developing and commercializing medicines to treat patients with rare and serious diseases, launched TEGSEDI globally in late 2018.
 Our aim is to make TEGSEDI available globally.
 We plan to achieve this in part through Akcea's exclusive license agreement with PTC to commercialize TEGSEDI in Latin America.
 In January 2019, PTC filed an application for regulatory approval in Brazil with ANVISA, the Brazilian regulatory authority.
 ANVISA granted priority review for TEGSEDI.
-We have earned \$9 million in TEGSEDI product sales since launching late last year.
+We have earned nearly \$20 million in TEGSEDI product sales since launching late last year.